Friday, March 16, 2012

 True Progressives and Northern Mavericks: Building a Sustainable and Purposeful Power Block

 Don't be fooled, this President is a chip off the old block.
 He is a PDP in flesh and blood - once a PDP, always a PDP.
-What is most troubling is that ACN, CPC, and Labor do not have leaders with a commanding presence at the national level to match the political strength and influence of PDP heavyweights lurking behind the scene.
+What is most troubling is that ACN, CPC, and Labour do not have leaders with a commanding presence at the national level to match the political strength and influence of PDP heavyweights lurking behind the scene.
 Adding to that, none has the credibility to brand a contrast and mount a vigorous nationwide campaign to oust the ruling class from power at the national level.

-The first step is to separate the wheat from the chaff within the progressives cycle.
+The first step is to separate the wheat from the chaff within the progressive cycle.
 There are numerous political parties in our country today, without any distinctive manifestos, each masquerading as a real alternative to the PDP.
-Within these parties, you have pockets of real progressives laboring in vain to find a voice at the national level, while interlopers and career politicians hold sway and call the shots.
+Within these parties, you have pockets of real progressives labouring in vain to find a voice at the national level, while interlopers and career politicians hold sway and call the shots.

 You don’t have to be an Afenifere to wear the crown.
-After all, Professor Claude Ake who introduced “Awo” as a course of study in his Faculty at the University of Port Harcourt, was not in any shape or form a politician or of the Yoruba race.
+After all, Professor Claude Ake, who introduced “Awo” as a course of study in his Faculty at the University of Port Harcourt, was not in any shape or form a politician or of the Yoruba race.
 He was simply an authentic Awoist and a true witness to the accomplishments of the late sage.
 That he decided to propagate the message to the younger generations via a classroom setting was quite understandable.
 Awoism shouldn't be about slogans and rhetoric, but action and performance.
 Right now, there are no traces of Awoism in any of the political parties in the country.

 That is, but a part of the main problem.